CraftAcademyLabs/coach-guides/weeks/prep_course/chapter_3.md

 * Learn how to unit test

 ### Demos
-* Thursday - Our first unit tests with RSpec
+ - Our first unit tests with RSpec
-* Friday - FizzBuzz demo - Thomas
+ - FizzBuzz demo

 ### Resources
 Course material